vim-airline/vim-airline/README.md

 # Integrating with powerline fonts

 For the nice looking powerline symbols to appear, you will need to install a patched font.
 Instructions can be found in the official powerline [documentation][t].
-Prepatched fonts can be found in the [powerine-fonts][c] repository.
+Prepatched fonts can be found in the [powerline-fonts][c] repository.

 Finally, enable them in vim-airline by adding `let g:airline_powerline_fonts = 1` to your vimrc.